 - In 2019 it would be nice to see more CPU power than this

-The RG350 can be picked up from the official Anbernic store on Aliexpress in a choice of 3 colours, as well as from Amazon if you’re willing to pay a little more to have it faster.
+You can pick up the RG350 from the official Anbernic store on Aliexpress in a choice of 3 colours.
+It’s also available from Amazon if you pay a little more to get it faster.
 If you enjoyed this review and plan on treating yourself to one of these, please consider using the links below to make your purchase.
 It won’t cost you anything extra and I’ll get a few cents to put towards upkeep of this site.
 It means a lot! 🙂